33èmes Journées Arithmétiques

 Samit Dasgupta (Duke University), On Special Values of Abelian L-functions: Stark’s conjectures, Explicit Class Field Theory, and Transcendence Theory

-Vesselin Dimitrov (California Institute of Technology), TBA
+Vesselin Dimitrov (California Institute of Technology), Arithmetic criteria for the modularity of a formal Dirichlet series

 Ben Heuer (Goethe University Frankfurt), An introduction to p-adic non-abelian Hodge theory